quorum1/governance/docs/igs-roles.md

 ### Member

 **Members** are all active Quorum1 members at any membership level.

+### Network

+**Network Members** or **The Network** refers to active members who participate in the community but have yet to collaborate on internal or external projects.
+They receive base access to select systems and do not have any formal role in governance.

 ### Contributor

-**Contributors** are all active Quorum1 members at the "Contributor" or "Partner" membership level.
-To be clear: For the purposes of role definitions, Partners may also act as Contributors.
+**Contributors** sign formal membership agreements and actively work on Foundation teams such as Finance, Ops, Build, and Legal.
+Stewards lead these teams and associated iniatives, and Contributors may also be invited to collaborate in these same areas.

+### Foundation

+**Foundation members** sign formal membership agreements and actively work on Foundation teams such as Finance, Ops, Build, and Legal.
+Stewards lead these teams and associated iniatives, and Contributors may also be invited to collaborate in these same areas.

-### Partner
+### Stewards

-**Partners** are active Quorum1 members at the "Partner" level of membership.
+The **Stewards** are active owning members of Quorum1's underlying legal entity and lead efforts and initiatives within The Foundation.

-### Steward
+### Strong Steward

-The **Steward** is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).
+The **Strong Steward** is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).

-If the Steward is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Steward no longer wishes to serve in the role, a new Steward may be appointed with the unanimous approval of all Partners capable of participating.
+If the Strong Steward is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Steward no longer wishes to serve in the role, a new Steward may be appointed with the unanimous approval of all Partners capable of participating.
 In that event, this doc should be updated with the new Steward's name.